Sr. Renee Zastoupil

 It is a decision she has not regretted.
 "I have a longing and a strong desire to be in union with Jesus Christ," Sister Renee explains.
 "Monastic life supports me as I seek to live a full life in Christ."

-Sister Renee enjoys her role as chaplain and also her life as a sister.
+Sister Renee enjoyed her role as chaplain and also her life as a sister.
 "My prayer is that others will have what I have been blessed with as a Benedictine monastic woman.
 It is a gift."

 Her advice to those who may be considering consecrated life is to try it.
 "Follow what's in your heart," she urges.
 "There are no voices from heaven or sudden lights.
 The answer is within you."